 - General English

-- General Science & Knowledge of Computer Applications
+- General Science and Basic Knowledge of Computer Applications.

 For a detailed syllabus, click on the link: UPSC EPFO Syllabus.